ikrisliu/Navigator/README.md

 ## Installation
 ### Swift Package Manager
-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
+[Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
 To integrate Navigator into your Xcode project, specify it in your `Package.swift`.

 ```swift
 dependencies: [